 Adjusting Your View of 3-D Graphs

 Excel allows you to create some great looking three-dimensional graphs based on the information in your worksheets.
 For many purposes, the default method in which the graphs are created will be sufficient for your needs.
 However, you may want to adjust the angle at which you view your graph.
-Excel makes this easy by following these steps, providing you are using Excel 2007 or Excel 2010:
+Excel makes this easy by following these steps, providing you are using Excel 2013 or a later version of the program:

 1. Create and display your 3-D graph as you normally would.